Nneji123/Credit-Card-Fraud-Detection/README.md

 - SupportVectorClassifier

-The final model used for the API was the Gradient Boost Classifier model which had an accuracy score of 0.94.
+The final model used for the API was the **Random Forest Classifier** model which had an accuracy score of 0.99.

 ## Preview